Edward Welbourne's Skills

 Flexibility:

-In the mean time, I've written many tools for my colleagues to use and learned how to make effective use of (and re-program) others they were using, including RCS and CVS – which I aim to replace with git as soon as I've learned how to use it.
-My first language is English; I can also get by in Norwegian – if those talking to me are gentle – and have been known to speak fluent French, 'though I am severely out of practice.
-I also touch-type and control emacs via spinal reflexes.
+In the mean time, I've written many tools for my colleagues to use and learned how to make effective use of (and re-program) others they were using, including RCS and CVS – which I have been happy to leave behind in favour of git, in which I continue learning new tricks.
+I also touch-type, controling emacs via spinal reflexes.

 Valid CSSValid HTML 4.01 Written by Eddy.